 I like One Deck Dungeon a lot more than I thought I would.
 It’s not one of those tabletop games that you play four or five times and it ends up on your shelf for months.
 It’s easy to learn and teach, it’s quick, the theme comes through well, and it’s very challenging.
 Don’t be surprised if it ends up on our list of top two-player cooperative tabletop games very soon.

 Plenty of people will find something to like about One Deck Dungeon.
 If you like dungeon crawls, get it.
-If you’re looking for a small filler with depth, get it.
+If you’re looking for a small filler game with depth, get it.
 If you’re looking for a solid solo game, definitely get it.
 If you’re not interested in any of those things, then you’ll want to avoid this one.

 If you do end up enjoying One Deck Dungeon, you might also want to check out the standalone expansion, One Deck Dungeon: Forest of Shadows.